denizgursoy/gotouch/src/customize/init.md

 echo "Run some other commands"
 ```

+Docker build command will only run if user selected docker.

 :::

 After the execution of init file, Gotouch will delete `init.sh` and `init.bat` on the root folder.